-As soon as you’ve been paid, move a set amount of money into a separate savings account.
+As soon as you’ve been paid, move a set amount of money into a Pot.
 Having a separate account for your savings is known to reduce the temptation to spend that money.
-Out of sight, out of mind!
+Out of sight, out of mind.

 3. Move money into a bills account